GoaFan77/Enhanced4XModRepo/Readme.txt

 		-Minor tweaks to the AI priorites, let me know if you notice any change in difficulty.

 1.74	-Fixed AI stalling issue (released as 1.731 Hotfix)
+		-Added a new ship bloom shader courtesty of Star Trek Armada 3.
+You should now notice a difference with bloom on.
 		-Readded Neutral Trading stations
 		-Stellar Phenomenona Planets now have the proper mine limits.
+		-Hero access research now indicates which hero it unlocks, and the AI should attempt to access heroes earlier.